Venddd/JD18-JD19-BkgColorsTweaker/README.md

 # Just in case💌
 If you have any troubles with using this thing,
-<br />Or if you want to suggest something to make it better
+<br />Or if you want to suggest something to make it better,
 feel free to contact me on Discord @vend.

 # Some infoℹ